LarryLing/CS376-Freestyle-II-Game/DEVLOG.md

 - Implemented sound effects for shooting, bullets hitting zombies, reloading, upgrading stats, and downgrading stats.

 - Melee weapons will no longer be implemented in the game.
+Instead, there will be more variations of guns such as burst weapons and shotguns, each with their own firing sounds.